1 How Does Mendix Ensure the Quality & Consistency of Apps in the Development Phase?

 When the refactoring requires a conscious decision by the user (for example, adding an additional input parameter to a microflow signature), the model consistency checks provide direct feedback on which parts of the model require further action before the the application can be deployed again.

 2 How Does Mendix Make Sure Data Access Rights Are Respected in the UI & APIs?

 Data access rights are an integral part of the Mendix model, and these data access rights are propagated throughout the whole application.
 Accordingly, the Mendix user does not have to write additional custom security logic on every application entry point.

 For example, when write rights are limited to only the administrator role on a specific entity in the domain model, data security rights are also respected in the user interface and service APIs.
 This means that the ability to edit functionality like an Edit button is automatically disabled for user roles that have no write access rights.

 3 Which Analysis Tools Are Available to Improve the Quality of the Model?

-In addition to integrated model analysis and consistency checks, the Mendix Desktop Modeler has a Find Advanced feature that can be used to analyze and find all kinds of model elements (for example, unused documents, large microflows that need refactoring, and an overview of all the microflows using specific integration types).
+In addition to integrated model analysis and consistency checks, Mendix Studio Pro has a Find Advanced feature that can be used to analyze and find all kinds of model elements (for example, unused documents, large microflows that need refactoring, and an overview of all the microflows using specific integration types).